-Currently, the following programmes are being offered:
+Currently, the following UG programmes are being offered:

 - i.
-Bachelor of Technology in Computer Science and Engineering - ii.
-Bachelor of Technology in Electrical Engineering - iii.
-Bachelor of Technology in Mechanical Engineering - iv.
-B.Tech.-M.Tech.
+Bachelor of Technology in Civil Engineering - ii.
+Bachelor of Technology in Computer Science and Engineering - iii.
+Bachelor of Technology in Electrical Engineering - iv.
+Bachelor of Technology in Mechanical Engineering - v.
+Bachelor of Technology (Minor) in Biomedical Engineering - vi.
+B.Tech.
+M.Tech.
 Dual Degree in Mechanical Engineering

-Admission to these programmes is through the JEE and the students are admitted after completing 10+2 schooling.
+Admission to these programmes, with the exception of minor programme, is through the JEE and the students are admitted after completing 10+2 schooling.